-This peer-review journal publishes research, research reviews, methodological reviews of literature, data-based position papers, and policy analyses on the education and development of children and youth with exceptionalities.
+This peer-review journal publishes research, research reviews, methodological reviews of literature, data-based position papers and policy analyses, and registered reports on the education and development of children and youth with exceptionalities.
 EC is published quarterly.

 All issues of EC are available to browse online.

 Exceptional Children, an official journal of The Council for Exceptional Children, publishes original research and analyses that focus on the education and development of exceptional infants, toddlers, children, youth, and adults.
-This includes descriptions of research, research reviews, methodological reviews of the literature, data-based position papers, and policy analyses.
+This includes descriptions of research, research reviews, methodological reviews of the literature, data-based position papers, policy analyses, and registered reports.
 Exceptional Children publishes quantitative, qualitative, and single-subject design studies.